-We offer an undergraduate major and minor in political science, a Master of Public Administration (MPA) degree, a dual Master's degree in Political Science and German, and a Bachelors of Science degree program in Fire Administration.
+We offer an undergraduate major and minor in political science, a Master of Public Administration (MPA) degree, a minor in nonprofit administration, and a Bachelors of Science degree program in Fire Administration.

 A degree in Political Science prepares students for success in graduate study, law school, and public service, as well as a variety of careers including work in the public, private, and non-profit sectors; law; education; global, national, state, and local politics.

 News and Stories